-Being tasked with the mission of finding the next frontier of growth and innovation for technology companies is both an exciting and daunting challenge.
-The world is infinitely vast and complex, and our knowledge, no matter how sophisticated our tools or our organization, is woefully miniscule.
+Being tasked with the mission of finding the next frontier of growth and innovation for technology-driven companies is both an exciting and daunting challenge.
+The world is infinitely vast and complex, and our knowledge, no matter how sophisticated our tools or our organization, is woefully minuscule.
 As Karl Popper once put it, “It might do us good to remember from time to time that, while differing widely in the various little bits we know, in our infinite ignorance we are all equal.”

 So where do you start looking?
 Most companies do what we call “chasing the money.”
 Given limited information and resources, companies go after the obvious: big, growing markets; profit pools; megatrends; and hyped technologies.
 The problem is that such approaches often merely create the illusion of rigor.
 Sophisticated analytical and screening processes for identifying areas to explore can feel systematic and thoughtful, but if the underlying data or premise is flawed, they won’t lead to anything actionable.
 Here are a few reasons why:

 - They typically have nothing to do with your unique, differentiated capabilities

 - They are often detached from direct customer insight; rather, they rely on generalization

 - Everyone else knows about them: by the time an opportunity surfaces from a profit pool or a trend analysis, it’s too late to make your way to the cutting edge